Hammond Institute

 • Mental health outreach worker

 There are NO previous work or education requirements for entry into this course.
-Students may enrol directly in the certificate IV level course without completing lower ranked qualifications.
+Students may enroll directly in the certificate IV level course without completing lower-ranked qualifications.

-Graduates can expect higher course levels to result in higher potential salary, positions and skill capabilities.
+Graduates can expect higher course levels to result in higher potential salaries, positions, and skill capabilities.

 • Age: must be 17 years or over